 It’s amazing that I cannot find any photos of us from “back in the day”, but here’s a shot from the last time I saw Buseick in 2013.
 Sadly, he passed away in 2018.
 I encourage you to read this Shreveport Times article remembering his remarkable life.

 And here’s a shot from the last time I saw Judy in 2019 at her retirement party.
-You can read about the special gift alums made her in this blog post.
+You can read about the special gift alums made her in my blog post “A Dior Quilt Square Surprise”.

 I’ve kept in touch with Tom, but have not seen him since I left Yale in 1998.
 He’s the one who really took a shot on me and guided the beginning of this journey.
 When I said “I just learned to use an iron and I made some wearable rags for some kids once.
 Don’t you want to choose me for your intensive program?”
 He said “Yes!”.
 Thanks Tom!